vitwit/cada/integration_docs/README.md

 - **validatorKey**: This is the name of the key associated with the validator node.
 Replace `"alice"` with your specific validator's key.

-- **keyringType**: Defines where the key is stored.
+- **keyringBackend**: Defines where the key is stored.
 Common options are `"test"` for testing or `"os"` for using the OS keyring in production.

 ## Integration with SDK-Based Applications